ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 That github page also contains examples how different styles are structured.
 An overview with which buildings go into which folders can also be found [here](https://airtable.com/shruNNUKhTNk0saz5).

-Decorations are less strict.
-You can make categories for them as you see fit.
+With a few specific exceptions, you don't *have* to strictly follow the standard folder structure -- but it's recommended to stick to it when possible to make it easier for others to find specific buildings and decorations.
+But you're free to make extra folders to help group separate but related sets together, especially if you don't want them to appear directly as alternate buildings.
 E.g. if you have two styles of roads, one for early game and one for later game, you could put them in infrastructure/roads/simple/ and infrastructure/roads/nice/.

-**Note:** Each folder can only contain folders or files.
-If there are folders there, files won't be visible in the build tool!
+**Note:** It's strongly recommended to have each folder only contain files or subfolders, but not both.
+While it is possible to mix them, the build tool doesn't display it as nicely.
 {% endversion %}

 ## FAQ